Inveraray and Loch Fyne, from Dun na Cuaiche

 We will meet you in the city centre or at Glasgow International Airport in the afternoon.
 We will travel by minibus to Newton Stewart, our base for the first half of the week.

 We will explore Galloway Forest Park, the largest forest park in Britain.
-But before we go into the park we will have a short walk in the Wood of Cree, the largest remaining native woodland in southern Scotland.
+Before we go into the park we will have a short walk in the Wood of Cree, the largest remaining native woodland in southern Scotland.
 It is thought to date back over 5000 years to the last ice age.

 After this first introduction, we will travel into the heart of the forest park where we will walk around Loch Trool, the site where Robert the Bruce won the first battle over the English in 1307.
 Loch Trool is surrounded by the highest peaks of the Galloway Hills.